Skip to main content

 # Chat API

-def ask(self, question: str, file_names: Optional[List[str]] = None) -> Dict[str, Any]:
+def ask(self, question: str, file_ids: Optional[List[str]] = None) -> Dict[str, Any]:

-"""Ask a question about documents"""
+"""Ask a question about documents."""

 payload = {"question": question}

-if file_names:
+if file_ids:

-response = requests.post(url, headers=self.headers, json=payload)
+response = requests.post("https://sources.graphorlm.com/ask-sources", headers=self.headers, json=payload)

 response.raise_for_status()